cgta/otest/README.md

 and we needed something that would make porting over the unit tests as easy as possible.

-There is nothing amibitious about otest, it simply tries to be what we need at CGTA for unit testing and nothing more.

 A Sample Test
 =============